json-api/json-api/_format/1.1/index.md

 ### <a href="#document-top-level" id="document-top-level" class="headerlink"></a> Top Level

-A JSON object **MUST** be at the root of every JSON:API request and response containing data.
+A JSON object **MUST** be at the root of every JSON:API request and response document containing data.
 This object defines a document's "top level".

 A document **MUST** contain at least one of the following top-level members: